tedchain/tedchain-technology/README.md

 Aliases (``/aka/<name>/``)
 --------------------------

-Openchain has the ability to define aliases for accounts, this simplify the user experience as users no longer have to remember a base-58 random string of characters.
+Tedchain has the ability to define aliases for accounts, this simplify the user experience as users no longer have to remember a base-58 random string of characters.

 To do so, clients should understand the following syntax as a valid account path: ``@<name>``, and turn it internally into ``/aka/<name>/``.